brenoguim/flexclass/README.md

 # Flexclass
-A library for structures with flexible layout.
+This is a library for structures with flexible layout.
 See the [User Guide](../master/UserGuide.md) for a complete walkthrough.

 ## Problem statement